haxordx/challenges/README.md

 ## How we score

 We use screen recorings to validate your submissions.
-You can use any tool to upload clips.
+You can use any tool to record and share clips.

-We recommend Replayable, our own screen recorder we built to be the fastest and most seamless way for developers to share their screen.
+We recommend Replayable, our own screen recorder we built to be the fastest and most seamless way to share what happened on your screen.

-> Replayable is a desktop replay buffer that makes it easy to share desktop clips in issues, pulls, and tickets.
-Replayable makes it super easy to add context without ruining your flow.
+> Replayable isn't a normal screen recorder, it's a desktop replay buffer that ensures you never miss a bug.
+Replayable makes it simple to add context without ruining your flow.
 Check out the Chrome Extension for GitHub and the CLI.

 In order to earn points for your submission, it must contain a Replayable replay or screencast.